What is an unlawful detainer or eviction lawsuit?

 - Squatters (people living on property without permission from the property owner, and often without the owner’s knowledge).

 - Others, such as subletters that were unknown to the landlord, roommates, friends, or family members who have outstayed their welcome.

 While as a landlord you may want to remove these individuals as fast as possible from your property, in reality, you may have to follow the legal process for eviction and submit the proper paperwork to the courts in order to proceed.
 In order to legally evict a renter, you must have a court order that allows you to do that.
 In order to get a court order, you need to file and win your eviction lawsuit.
 If you try to take matters into your own hands by, say, changing the locks on the doors to the rental so the tenant can no longer get in, you may be violating the law.

-Each state regulates the matter in its own way.
-Usually, you will be required to submit a complaint against the tenant in a district court and present them with a summons.
-Both you and the alleged unlawful detainer will be required to present your case during the hearing, after which the judge will make a decision.
-If your claims are found to have merit, for example, due to the fact that the former tenant has no legal reason to remain in your property, they will be ordered to vacate the promises.
+Each state regulates the eviction process and eviction lawsuits in its own way.
+Usually, you will be required to submit a complaint against the tenant in the appropriate court and present them with a summons.
+Both you and the person or persons you are trying to evict will be required to present arguments for and against the eviction during the hearing.
+The judge will then make a decision and issue an order.
+If your claims are found to have merit, for example, due to the fact that the former tenant has no legal reason to remain on your property, they will be ordered to vacate the premises.
 The court may also authorize law enforcement officials to aid in the eviction, if necessary.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.